adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 It's well known that messing with host objects [[0](#ref0)] and to a slightly lesser extent, native objects [[1](#ref1)] is an ill-advised technique that's prone to error.
 Polyfills rely on this technique and so they are, by their very nature, prone to error.

-## 2. Over exertion in having to implement entire standard
+## 2. Over exertion in implementing entire standard

-When you choose the polyfill technique, you paint yourself into a corner by having to recreate the entire standard.
-This has made the job significantly harder, perhaps impossible *and* is often unnecessary to build the feature you want.
+When choosing to polyfill, you paint yourself into a corner by having to recreate the entire standard.
+This makes the job significantly harder, perhaps impossible *and* is often unnecessary to build the feature you want.
 This is why context is so important.
 Let's explore this further with two examples...

 ### 2.1 Easy example: `Array.prototype.forEach`